Ral151/AI-Workflow-Design/README.md

 ### **Issue: Daily Reminder Not Sent**

 **Check:**
-1. Trigger time is in correct timezone
+1. Trigger time is in the correct timezone
 2. Workflow is active during trigger time
 3. Telegram channel ID is correct